Fall 2019 Symposium

 The intersection of these practices, increasingly on a global scale, is an algorithmically guided experiment in human behavior and social control without precedent in human history.
 It places us squarely at a crossroad.
 The direction that we as a civilization take has grave implications for intellectual inquiry across the humanities and beyond, reaching into the realms of computer science, political equality, privacy, ecology, and individual rights and autonomy.

 - Profs.
 James E. Katz, Juliet Floyd and Russell Powell, Boston University

-- Division of Emerging Media Studies; The Consulate of France in Boston
+- Division of Emerging Media Studies and the AI Research (AIR) Initiative, Boston University; The Consulate of France in Boston

 Location: Boston University Hillel Center, 213 Bay State Rd., Boston, MA 02215